dolphindb/release/1.30/README.md

 - Fixed incorrect month data when Java API parses month(0)~month(11) returned from server. (**1.30.21.1**)

-- Fixed an issue where “connection has been closed” is reported when array vectors are written to a DFS table with `MultithreadedTableWriter`. (**1.30.21.1**)
+- Fixed an issue where "connection has been closed" is reported when array vectors are written to a DFS table with `MultithreadedTableWriter`. (**1.30.21.1**)

 - Fixed data corruption when the size of results exceeds 268,435,455 (i.e., (2^32-1)/16 ). (**1.30.21.1**)